 The best time to plant ginger is in spring when all chance of frost has passed.
 In cooler climates, ginger can be started indoors to get a head start on the growing season.
 And then when the weather warms up, ginger can be moved outside in a pot or planted out in the garden.

-Yes, you can plant ginger root bought from the grocery store.
+Have you ever wondered, can you plant ginger root from the grocery store?
+Well, the answer is yes, you can plant shop-bought ginger.
 It’s a good idea to purchase organic ginger for planting.
 This is because commercially grown ginger rhizomes are often treated with a growth retardant or sprouting inhibitor.

 If you are unsure whether your ginger has been treated with a chemical retardant, you can soak the ginger rhizome in water for a couple of hours or even overnight.
 Washing them will help to remove the retardant for your best chance of successfully growing ginger.